 How to apply: At the Thai consulate or embassy in your country of origin (or outside Thailand), you’ll need to present:

-At present, 64 countries are under the Visa Exemption rule meaning passport holder of these countries can enter Thailand without a tourist visa.
-They will be granted a maximum of 30 days in Thailand when entering the country via an international airport or a land border check point from bordering countries.
+At present, 64 countries are under the Visa Exemption rule meaning passport holders of these countries can enter Thailand without a tourist visa.
+They will be granted a maximum of 30 days in Thailand when entering the country via an international airport or a land border check-point from bordering countries.

 Visa Exemption is available to the following countries:

 This type of visa is issued to applicants who are transiting through Thailand en route to their country of destination or participating in amateur sports activities in Thailand.
 Working in Thailand is not permitted with a Transit Visa.

 Length of stay: 30 days with the option to apply to extend for a further 30 days at the Office of Immigration Bureau.